 Sec.
 15- No retrospective law, nor any law, impairing the obligations of contracts within The United Cherokee Nation shall be passed.

 Sec.
 16- The Star Council shall have power to make laws laying and collecting taxes, duties, tariffs, etc. for the purpose of raising a revenue.

 Sec.
-19- All Star Council members are required to visit each of the main districts of The United Cherokee Nation of Indians at least once a year for the purpose of familiarizing themselves with the district, its people and their situations.
+19- All Star Council members are required to visit each of the main districts of The United Cherokee Nation at least once a year for the purpose of familiarizing themselves with the district, its people and their situations.